 In 1998 I found life catching up with me.
 Things were getting busy with real life ‘work’, but I still found time to work on music when I could.
 I pulled together some songs using the Seer Systems Reality engine, my collection of physical synths and my two SoundBlaster cards.
 This collection is very short compared to other collections, I feel the songs show where I was at the time.
 They reflect a more mature yet rushed style.
 The Optimistic Prophets was the result.

-19 years later, I’ve found some time here and there and I’ve started working on material again.
-I’m sure it will take me longer to pull this all together but I plan to finish it this year.
+In late 2016 I decided to come back to my hobby and spend some time writing new material.
 I’m working with soft synths now and that brings an interesting dynamic to the process.
 My pile of gear and yards of cables and wires has been reduced to one keyboard, one computer and 345 soft synths.
 I need to narrow that down, but there are so many free ones out there and some of them have some unique sounds that just need to be explored.

 That’s it for now.
 Thanks for stopping by.